s1adem4n/tado-api-proxy/README.md

 ### 3. Authorize the Official API (Highly Recommended)

 > [!IMPORTANT]
-> **This step significantly reduces your risk of being banned.** The official API client has a separate, more generous rate limit.
-The proxy prioritizes routing requests through the official API when available.
+> **This step significantly reduces your risk of being banned.** The official API client has a separate rate limit, which is approved by tado.
+The proxy prioritizes routing requests through the official API when available to reduce the risk of getting banned.

 1. In the web UI, click **Start Authorization** in the "Authorize Official API" section
 2. Complete the authorization flow in your browser